kaushiknsanji/Bird_Quiz_App/README.md

 <img src="https://user-images.githubusercontent.com/26028981/27983098-5776c2c8-63d2-11e7-93c0-94ec3127a312.png" width="40%" />     <img src="https://user-images.githubusercontent.com/26028981/27983093-31a29e6e-63d2-11e7-8950-278cfcc91cc4.png" width="40%" />

 The Current Question Number is shown in the top left corner, with the current score in the top right corner.
 In the Footer section we have the Quiz timer implemented using the `android.os.CountDownTimer` managed by the Fragment [CountDownLatchFragment](/app/src/main/java/com/example/kaushiknsanji/birdquiz/CountDownLatchFragment.java) to enable additional functionality such as _Pause_ and _Resume_.
+The timer value is set accordingly to the number of questions selected by the user, by allocating 45 seconds for each question, that is, `timer value = No. Of Questions * 45`.

 Below the Question component, are the MCQ options/textual `EditText` option that appear based on the question.
 Below this, are the buttons **SUBMIT** and **SHOW HINT**.
 The **SHOW HINT** button always appears disabled for every question, as for every question user has two chances to get the right answer.
 On the first incorrect attempt, **SHOW HINT** button and its related components are enabled.